Pappus configuration: Related constructions

 The Levi graph of the Pappus configuration is known as the Pappus graph.
 It is a bipartite symmetric cubic graph with 18 vertices and 27 edges.

+Adding three more parallel lines to the Pappus configuration, through each triple of points that are not already connected by lines of the configuration, produces the Hesse configuration.

-The Desargues configuration can also be defined in terms of perspective triangles, and the Reye configuration can be defined analogously from two tetrahedra that are in perspective with each other in four different ways, forming a desmic system of tetrahedra.
+Like the Pappus configuration, the Desargues configuration can be defined in terms of perspective triangles, and the Reye configuration can be defined analogously from two tetrahedra that are in perspective with each other in four different ways, forming a desmic system of tetrahedra.